jhogan/core/STYLE.md

 ### Justification
-Most conditionals have multiline code blocks.
-Thus the eye becomes used to seeing the conditional seperated from the code block by a new line.
+Most conditionals have multi-line code blocks.
+Thus the eye becomes used to seeing the conditional separated from the code block by a new line.
 Sometimes, it may seem convenient to join the two on the same line, but this has a negative impact on readability.